-Selecting the perfect cruise dining option can be a slippery slope if you don’t know the pros and cons to each option.
+Selecting the perfect cruise dining option can be a slippery slope if you don’t know the pros and cons of each option.

 When you book your cruise, you’ll be asked which dinner seating you want: early or late.
 If you’ve never taken a cruise before, this question has absolutely no context and is nearly impossible to answer.
 Even avid cruisers often flounder, since each cruise dining option comes with its own advantages…and disadvantages.
 Try these four tips to help you decide which cruise dining option is right for you.

 If you like to have dinner on the table the minute you get home from work, stick to your regular routine.
 Choose the early dinner seating—it usually starts around 6 p.m.
 But if you like to lounge around a while or hit the gym after work, you might prefer a later setting, which typically starts at 8:30 p.m.